SystemsApproach/security/infra.rst

 traction, other methods of protecting DNS have appeared more recently and are having some impact, as discussed in the next section.

+The challenges of securing DNS illustrate a point we made early in the book about the trusted computing base (TCB) and minimizing its size.
+If DNS needs to be trusted in order for systems that depend on the Internet to operate securely, then we have chosen a large, distributed system component that needs to be made secure.
+Having largely failed to make DNS secure over thirty years, it is a good thing that TLS (and other systems using end-to-end encryption) provides secure communications over untrusted infrastructure.
+In other words we have excluded DNS from the TCB.

 A final note on DNSSEC is that, by making responses larger, it has the potential to worsen amplification attacks.
 The response to a request to a DNS server that implements DNSSEC contains both a signature and